2. A Marriage Sentence

 Punishment.

-My breath came faster, but I did not sit back down.
-I refused.
-Even as he circled the table, coming closer, even as my hands trembled slightly where they rested at my sides.
+Her breath came faster, but she didn’t sit back down.
+She refused.
+Even as he circled the table, closing the distance, even as her hands trembled faintly at her sides.

-The scar on my cheek tingled, phantom pain from a wound long healed.
+The scar on her cheek tingled.
+That old phantom sting from a wound long closed.

 Every step he took made it worse.

-"You think I’m just going to smile and nod while you marry me off to some stranger like I’m livestock?"
-I snapped, voice sharp, the kind that made silence crawl up everyone’s spine.
-My hands were shaking now, but I didn’t care.
+"You think I’m just going to smile and nod while you marry me off to some stranger like I’m livestock?" she snapped, her voice loud enough, that made everyone’s spine straighten.
+Her hands were shaking now, but she didn’t care.
 "At least pretend like I matter, Rylan.
 You’re always playing the heir, the perfect son, but you don’t get to decide what I do with my life—"

-"You’re being reckless," he said coldly, still walking, closing the space between us slowly like a predator.
+"You’re being reckless," he said coldly, still walking, closing the space between them like a predator stalking prey.
+His tone never rose, but the danger in it curled under her skin.
 "As always."

-"I’m being honest," I shot back.
+"I’m being honest."
+Her voice cracked, raw and bitter.
 "You all sit here acting like loyalty is earned with obedience.
-Maybe you like being father’s puppet, but I won’t."
+Maybe you like being father's puppet, but I won’t."

-"You should watch your mouth, Cessalie," he said, voice low.
-Not angry.
-Worse, controlled.
+"You should watch your mouth, Cessalie," he said, voice low, dangerous, not angry but worse.
+Controlled.
 "You think throwing tantrums in front of father makes you brave?"

-"I think speaking up for myself makes me human," I spat.
+"I think speaking up for myself makes me human," she spat back.
 "But maybe you forgot what that feels like.
-Being father’s lapdog must’ve rotted it out of you."
+Being Father’s lapdog must’ve rotted it out of you."

 There was a flicker in his eyes.
-Just a flicker.
-But I saw it.
+Barely there.
+But she saw it.

-"You’re out of control," he said, loud enough for everyone at the table to hear.
+"You’re out of control," he said, loud enough for everyone in the room to hear.
 "And until you learn how to behave like a Draevin, you don’t deserve a seat at this table."

-He looked to Father.
+He turned toward Cyrion.
 "She should be locked in her chambers until she’s ready to give her answer.
 A proper one."

-"You don’t get to decide that—" I started, but Father raised a hand.
+"You don’t get to decide that—" she started, but Cyrion raised a hand, silencing her mid-sentence.

-"I agree," he said, not even looking at me.
+"I agree," he said flatly, not even glancing in her direction.
 "It’s time she learned discipline."

-"You are what I say you are," Father replied without emotion.
+"You are what I say you are," Cyrion replied, his tone void of emotion, carved from stone.
 "Until you remember your place, you will remain behind locked doors.
 No visitors.
 No exceptions."

 "I already have."

-And just like that, it was done.
-Decided.
-Like I didn’t exist.
-Like my voice meant nothing in a room full of power I could never match.
+And just like that, her was decided and sealed as easily as a signed letter.
+Like she didn’t exist.
+Like her voice was nothing in a room with power she could never match.

 One of the guards at the door stepped forward.